Bard College at Simon's Rock: the Early College

 B.A., Journalism, Universidad Javeriana, Bogotá, Colombia

 Dr. Franco’s research examines the notion of heroism in 17th century French drama, with Greek mythology and Classical tragedy as points of reference.
-His current book project, entitled Corneille: a Tragedy of the Ethos, focuses on the works of Pierre Corneille, and challenges the myth of a dazzling cornelian hero by showing his struggle to obtain recognition.
-His work has appeared in French Studies, The French Review, and at Classiques Garnier.
-A native Spanish speaker, Dr. Franco has extensively taught both language and Literature classes in French, Spanish and English.
-He has presented his work at the annual conference of SE17 (Sociéte d’Études du dix-septième siècle français) and at the University of Gent, Belgium.
-He joined the faculty at Simon's Rock in 2019.
+His current book project, entitled Corneille: a Tragedy of the ethos, focuses on the works of Pierre Corneille, and challenges the myth of a dazzling cornelian hero by showing his struggle to obtain recognition.
+His work also sheds an innovative light in contemporary narratives, and has appeared in the Oxford Journal (French Studies), in The French Review, and at Classiques Garnier.
+A native Spanish speaker, Dr. Franco has extensively taught language, literature, cinema and performance classes in French, Spanish and English.
+He joined the faculty at Simon’s Rock in 2019.

 PUBLICATIONS